tobua/zero-configuration/README.md

 export const ignore = true | 'recommended' | 'bundle' | string[]
 export const gitignore = // Alias for ignore
 ```

+For any configuration it also passible to pass an array to generate multiple files.
+Using the `folder` property the destination of the configuration file can be set.